antgroup/Agentar-DeepFinance-100K/README.md

   </tbody>
 </table>

-## 🔥 ​最新动态
+## 🔥 ​Latest Updates

 - **2025.7.25**  **The Agentar-DeepFinance-100K dataset** has been open-sourced.
-However, the 1K FinRA (FinRA: financial real annotations)high-quality synthetic fine-annotated data , counterfactual synthetic data, and self-reflection rewritten data will be disclosed later due to compliance review reasons.
+However, the 1K FinRA (FinRA: financial real annotations) high-quality synthetic fine-annotated data , counterfactual synthetic data, and self-corrective rewritten data will be disclosed later due to compliance review reasons.
 Additionally, the 15K FinCAS (FinCAS: financial compliance and security) safety compliance data, which contains toxic text, has not been open-sourced in accordance with standard open-source practices.🔥🔥🔥
 - **2025.7.24** **The Finova Financial Evaluation Benchmark** has been released.
 Finova evaluates models based on three key dimensions most relevant to real-world scenarios: agent task execution capability, complex reasoning ability, and safety compliance.
 The Agentar-DeepFinance series CoT datasets provide deep support for evaluating complex reasoning and safety compliance capabilities.🚀🚀🚀
 - **2025.7.22** The technical report for **Agentar-Fin-R1**, titled **“Agentar-Fin-R1: Enhancing Financial Intelligence through Domain Expertise, Training Efficiency, and Advanced Reasoning”**, has been released.
 Agentar-Fin-R1 was trained using a subset of the Agentar-DeepFinance series CoT datasets.
 These datasets have enabled Agentar-Fin-R1 to achieve state-of-the-art performance across all financial evaluation benchmarks—including Fineva, FinEval, FinanceIQ, and Ant Group’s newly proposed Finova.
 It has surpassed industry-leading open-source financial large models, as well as general-purpose reasoning models of significantly larger scales such as GPT-o1 and DeepSeek-R1. 🚀🚀🚀
 - **2025.7.12** The technical report for **Agentar-DeepFinance-100K**, titled **“Agentar-DeepFinance-100K: A Large-Scale Financial Dataset via Systematic Chain-of-Thought Synthesis Optimization”**, has been released. 🚀🚀🚀

 ## 🙏 Acknowledgments
-- **We would like to thank Public Dataset**: [FinCorpus](https://huggingface.co/datasets/Duxiaoman-DI/FinCorpus), [Finance-Instruct-500K](https://huggingface.co/datasets/Josephgflowers/Finance-Instruct-500k), [FinCUGE](https://huggingface.co/datasets/Maciel/FinCUGE-Instruction), [FinQA](https://arxiv.org/abs/2109.00122), [FinancialData](https://huggingface.co/datasets/csujeong/financial_data), [Quant-Trading-Instruct](https://huggingface.co/datasets/lumalik/Quant-Trading-Instruct)
+- **We would like to thank the following public datasets**: [FinCorpus](https://huggingface.co/datasets/Duxiaoman-DI/FinCorpus), [Finance-Instruct-500K](https://huggingface.co/datasets/Josephgflowers/Finance-Instruct-500k), [FinCUGE](https://huggingface.co/datasets/Maciel/FinCUGE-Instruction), [FinQA](https://arxiv.org/abs/2109.00122), [FinancialData](https://huggingface.co/datasets/csujeong/financial_data), [Quant-Trading-Instruct](https://huggingface.co/datasets/lumalik/Quant-Trading-Instruct)

 - **We would like to thank Changsha Digital Tianma Information Technology Co., Ltd. and Digital Tianma (Chongqing) Information Technology Co., Ltd**. for their efforts in overseeing the operation and management of data annotation.
 They brought together abundant and highly skilled financial industry expert annotation resources, providing strong support for the construction of high-quality financial data.

 ## 🔐 Data Desensitization Statement
-To comply with financial data security and privacy regulations, the publicly released version of this project has undergone additional data cleansing and desensitization processes.
+To comply with financial data security and privacy regulations, the publicly released version of this project has undergone additional data cleansing and anonymization processes.
 As a result, the training outcomes based on the open-source version may exhibit minor differences from the full-version results published in our technical report.

 ## 📚 Citation